 Creating a custom car paint design can provide you with a great deal of satisfaction as well as a truly unique paint job.
 However, undertaking the task correctly will mean that you have to gather all the appropriate tools together.
 Without the right tools, a paint job can look tacky and unprofessional.

 A paint sprayer must be obtained and used correctly to apply a custom car paint job.
 If you are reluctant to purchase one, you will find it possible to rent one from a tool rental company.
 This will give you significant control over where the paint is applied and is especially beneficial if you create an unusual design.

 2. Paint Spray Booth

 A custom car paint project can result in a newly designed car, as well as a great deal of mess.
 This problem can be limited by making use of a paint spray booth.
 This will need to be large enough to fit the car and give you space to move around the car as you work; the car can be cleaned and prepared before it is brought to the booth.
-A paint booth will contain the paint that is used so that it does not affect the surrounding area and prevent any particles from contaminating the area and affecting the paint.
-High spec versions also have the added benefit of being able to spray paint automatically from strategically placed nozzles.
+A paint booth will contain the paint used so that it does not affect the surrounding area and prevent any particles from contaminating the area and affecting the paint.
+High spec versions also have the added benefit of spraying paint automatically from strategically placed nozzles.
 Others can be programmed to dry the paint job after it is complete.

 3. Protective Gear

 Besides the chemicals used to manufacture paint, you also need to be aware of the fine particles of paint that can remain in the air and how to protect yourself from them.
 A decent facemask is essential as a paper or fabric becomes useless when it becomes wet from your breath.
 Use close-fitting overalls to prevent any of your clothing from coming into contact with the car and disturbing the work you have done on your custom car paint job.
 You can wear protective gloves to aid in easy clean-up.